CRDecker96/CRDecker96.github.io/Week3Hw/README.md

-I tried to create a ball that moves along the screen then loops back to the edge of the page, all while the boolan in the interactive is the color change as you move the mouse.
+I tried to create a ball that moves along the screen then loops back to the edge of the page, all while the boolan in the interactive is the change of the opacity of the ellipse changes in realation to the location of the mouseX, and then looped through the draw function.